QuincyMillerDev/Askova-App/README.md

 ### Backend
 - [x] Add Authentication with NextAuth
-- [ ] Add support for multiple quiz sessions at once
+- [x] Add support for multiple quiz sessions at once
-- [ ] Remove storing quiz sessions for unauthenticated users.
-- [ ] LLM Streaming through API
+- [ ] LLM Streaming on the backend

 ### Frontend
 - [x] Migrate existing UI from previous repository